 - Offers telemedicine services across a wide range of conditions, comparable to more expensive competitors

-- Website and app are both intuitive and user-friendly
+- Website and mobile app are both intuitive and user-friendly

 - Partner pharmacies facilitate home delivery of your prescriptions, if desired